 MeV Photoelectron Spectrometer for Ultraintense Laser Interactions with Atoms and Molecules

-Ultrastrong field science encompasses a broad range of topics including the ultimate energy limit of coherenet x-ray generation, pair creation, laser initiated nuclear reactions, and high field vacuum-polarization effects to name just a few, all together forming the underpinnings for many ultraintense field investigations.
-Traditional laser-matter spectroscopy techniques fail to accurately analyze photoelectrons and ions from ultrahigh intensity studies with terrawatt and petawatt laser systems.
+Ultrastrong field science encompasses a broad range of topics including the ultimate energy limit of coherent x-ray generation, pair creation, laser initiated nuclear reactions, and high field vacuum-polarization effects to name just a few, all together forming the underpinnings for many ultraintense field investigations.
+Traditional laser-matter spectroscopy techniques fail to accurately analyze photoelectrons and ions from ultrahigh intensity studies with terawatt and petawatt laser systems.